kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

         }

         // If a call or any other action is time-consuming, you can save the result in the operation
-        // If you need an extra field in the ProvisioningOperation structure, add it first
+        // If you need an extra field in the Operation structure, add it first
-        // in the step below; beforehand, you can check if a given value already exists in the operation operation.HelloWorlds = body.data
+        // In the following step, you can check beforehand if a given value already exists in the operation operation.HelloWorlds = body.data
-        updatedOperation, err := s.operationStorage.UpdateProvisioningOperation(operation)
+        updatedOperation, err := s.operationStorage.UpdateOperation(operation)
         if err != nil {
             log.Errorf("error: %s", err)
             // Handle a process failure by returning an error or time.Duration